Search

 Implementation of our Human Rights policy extends to all aspects of our business and is executed by business units and business enablers:

-• Group Sustainability oversees the implementation of the Human Rights Policy and Procedure across all aspects of our business, with the support and collaboration of Business Units and Business Enablers.
+• Group Sustainability oversees the implementation of the Human Rights Policy and Procedure across all aspects of our business.
 Group Sustainability conducts control testing on these policies and procedures to proactively identify areas for improvement

 • Group Corporate Assurance Division conducts periodic audits to maintain accountability and effectiveness of our policies

-• Relationship Managers from the various lines of business conduct Basic Sustainability Due Diligence, which includes a human rights due diligence, on clients in compliance with our Group Sustainability Financing Policy.
+• Relationship Managers from non-retail lines of business conduct Basic Sustainability Due Diligence, which includes a human rights due diligence, on clients in compliance with our Group Sustainability Financing Policy.
 For cases where a high risk of human rights is identified, Group Sustainability conducts an Enhanced Sustainability Due Diligence

 • Group Strategic Procurement conducts and oversees the sustainability due diligence, including human rights due diligence, on vendors/suppliers during the RFP process and during onboarding of new vendors whereby vendors/suppliers are required to acknowledge the Vendor Code of Conduct